 To Dad, the world outside threatens to distract his family from their traditions, which has a hold on him like a strict, unforgiving religion.
-But this is a way of life that is literally killing them—the disease running through the family tree is a direct result of consuming human flesh—before you even account for the tremendous guilt put upon teenage girls being prepared to kill their first human victim.
+But this is a way of life that is literally killing them—the disease running through the family tree is a direct result of consuming human flesh—before you even account for the tremendous guilt put upon teenage girls being prepared to slaughter their first human victim.

 Given that build-up, the film is intimate and poignant, a human story of growing up and yearning to be like everybody else in cloistered culture that demands strict obedience and violent defense.

 Julia Garner, Kelly McGillis, and Michael Parks co-star.